RustySnek/librus-apix/docs/librus_apix/index.md

 client.proxy = proxy
 ```

-### in further docs will find AI slop.
+### in further docs you will find AI slop.
 Be sure to report any inconsistencies in issues!

 Sub-modules
 -----------